wilsonmar/oss-perf/machine-learning.md

 The objective is to augment time-consuming and error-prone **manual scanning** of metrics with a program that recognizes patterns and raises alerts.

+ 1. As performance tests run (also in production), proactively identify when a blocking condition is **imminent** from continually scan through metrics and calculate leading indicators such as the trend of disk space usage and the ratio of memory consumed per user, etc.

- 1. As performance tests run, identify when a blocking condition has been reached among the various metrics being monitored, when a **threshold** for action is recognized in response time degrading, out of memory, CPU, out of disk space, etc.
+    This is a step ahead of reactively recognizing when a **threshold** for action, such as response time degrading, out of memory, CPU, out of disk space, etc.

  2. As Selenium runs, have it output **timings for each transaction**.
 When a transaction takes a sudden jump, raise an alert.